-Previous Financial Year- 2015/2016 (Mid-Year) Planned Target Achieved Target Target Not Achieved Level of Satisfaction Planned Target Achieved Target Target Not Achieved 2016/2017 Financial Year 9 6 3 15 9 6 • •
+Previous Financial Year- 2016/2017 (Mid-Year) Planned Target Achieved Target Target Not Achieved Level of Satisfaction Planned Target Achieved Target Target Not Achieved 2017/2018 Financial Year 15 9 6 23 19 4 ••• planned to achieve 23 targets in this KPA.
+19 targets were achieved and 4 targets could not be achieved.
+Performance achievement in this KPA is sitting at 83%.
+This means that performance achievement in this KPA has gone up.

-The bar chart below illustrate performance highlights for Corporate Services for 2016/2017 Financial Year
+7.6.
+The bar chart below illustrate performance highlights for Corporate Services for 2017/2018 Financial Year